daweisuophph/HP_RNASeq/README.md

       --in-iter [number of iterations for updating variational parameters]   \
       --output [output folder]
 ```
-You can also pass other options of `run` to it.
+You can also pass other options of `deisomRun` to it.

 ### Compute the Scores (KL divergences) for Identifying DE Genes
 To evaluate the results, we can either use the KL divergence between alphas or the KL divergence between betas.
 We can use these commends:
 - For general evaluations (either paired or unpaired between groups)
 ```
-kl [indexed GFF] [output of group 1] [output of group 2]
+deisomKL [indexed GFF] [output of group 1] [output of group 2]
 ```
 - For paired evalutions only
 ```
-kl --beta [indexed GFF] [output of group 1] [output of group 2]
+deisomKL --beta [indexed GFF] [output of group 1] [output of group 2]
 ```
-The output of kl will have multpile lines that looks like:
+The output of deisomKL will have multpile lines that looks like:
 ```
 chr22 ENSG00000100065  1 1 0.0912106
 ```
 Each line is an output for one gene.
 Column 1 is the chromosome ID.
 Column 2 is the gene ID.
 Column 3 represents whether the run program finished for group 1.
 Column 4 represents whether the run program finished for group 2.
-Column 4 is the kl divergence score.
+Column 4 is the KL divergence score.

 # Simulations
 We have upload the scripts and code for creating sythetic data in our paper.
 We also include all scripts for all other models that we used in the experiments.
 Please check [simulation](https://github.com/hao-peng/DEIsoM/tree/master/simulation) for details.